irawoodring/343/assignments/zork.md

 All weapons have a name and an attack modifier.
 The attack modifier multiplies the player's attack by a floating point value between 1 and 5.

   - HersheyKisses are the basic weapon.
 No one ever runs out of HersheyKisses.
 Unfortunately they have an attack modifier of 1.
   - SourStraws provide an attack modifier between 1 - 1.75.
+They can be used twice.
   - ChocolateBars modify the players attack by between 2 - 2.4.
+They are usable 4 times.
   - NerdBombs are the best weapon in the game, modifying a player's attack by between 3.5 and 5.
+Unfortunately, they are single use.

 Weapons attack all monsters in a house at once.